Cambridge, Massachusetts: Tour group in front of the Harvard University Science Center, via APCortizasJr / iStock.com

 Mayfair Festival Harvard Square Cambridge, Massachusetts Music Festival, via Lilia Moscalu / iStock.com

-The Annual Harvard Square MayFair, now in its 40th year, is a one-day cultural event held in historic Harvard Square geared towards families, with food inspired by cultures all over the world, music, and one-of-a-kind crafts.
+The Annual Harvard Square MayFair, now in its 40th year, is a one-day cultural event in historic Harvard Square geared toward families, featuring food inspired by cultures from around the world, music, and one-of-a-kind crafts.

 Outdoor Recreation